Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/03-CodingConstraints/assignments/onboarding.md

 Is how we introduce users to an app, a service, product or feature.

-It's puropse is to get usersready to fulfill a specific action: make a purchase, create an account, use a feature, etc.
+It's purpose is to get usersready to fulfill a specific action: make a purchase, create an account, use a feature, etc.

 All onboarding flows rely heavily in a great design and key information being displayed, engaging the user in the process.